Manage users and permissions

 • Enable users to access Amplitude projects in your organization, and manage how they do it

-Before a user can gain access to any Amplitude projects, you will have to add them to your Amplitude organization.
+Before a user can gain access to any Amplitude projects, you need to add them to your Amplitude organization.
 You should do this immediately after creating an organization.
-Additionally, you’ll probably need to add new team members on a case-by-case basis as your organization changes and grows.

 Manage new users and user access

-User management is done from the Members page, which you can reach by navigating to Settings > Organization settings > Members & Groups.
+Manage users from the Members page.
+Navigate to Settings > Organization settings > Members & Groups.

 Invite new users